Maurice Broaddus: Writing

 Broaddus has published dozens of short stories and hundreds of essays (including as a columnist for the Indianapolis Star and as a reviewer for HollywoodJesus.com).
 His fiction has been published in magazines such as Asimov's Science Fiction, Cemetery Dance, Fiyah Magazine of Black Speculative Fiction, Apex Magazine, Black Static, Weird Tales, Beneath Ceaseless Skies, and Fantasy & Science Fiction, along with stories in original and reprint anthologies such as Black Panther: Tales of Wakanda, The Year's Best Science Fiction & Fantasy and Sunspot Jungle.

 In 2010 Angry Robot published Broaddus’ urban fantasy novel King Maker, a "retelling of the Arthurian mythos involving street gangs."
 The novel was called a "triumph" by SF Book Reviews and was followed up by two sequels, King's Justice and King’s War.
 In 2012 Angry Robot published the trilogy in an omnibus edition entitled The Knights of Breton Court.

 His steampunk novella Buffalo Soldier was released in 2017 by Tor and was described by the New York Times Book Review as an "exciting" story packed with "alternate American history, fantastic technology and father-son bonding."
 His short story collection The Voices of Martyrs was released in 2016 by Rosarium Publishing.
 In a starred review, Publishers Weekly called the collection "evocative and moving" with "lush, descriptive prose (that) tantalizes all the senses."

 In 2019 Broaddus sold his Afrofuturist space trilogy Astra Black to Tor.
-The first novel in the series, Sweep of Stars, will be released in March 2022.
+The first novel in the series, Sweep of Stars, was released in March 2022.
 His 2020 novella Sorcerers about a hip hop inspired sorcerer, is being adapted into a show by AMC Networks.
 Broaddus wrote the novella with "Otis Whitaker," a pseudonym for a collective of storytellers at NeoText, and illustrated by Jim Mahfood.